THERAPISTS

 MARIA GERONDOUDIS

-For 11 years, she directed the Hydrotherapy Program at the Sports Medicine Centre of the Morningside Medi Clinic in Sandton, a leading multi-disciplinary sports medicine facility for the care of professional athletes and exercising individuals.
-The centre, led by Prof Jon Patricios looked after the rehabilitation and recovery of many of South Africa’s national and professional teams, as well as the general public.
+For 10 years, Maria led the Hydrotherapy Program at the Sports Medicine Centre of the Morningside Medi Clinic in Sandton, a premier multi-disciplinary sports medicine facility serving both professional athletes and the general public.
+Under the leadership of Prof Jon Patricios, the centre provided rehabilitation and recovery for many of South Africa’s national and professional sports teams.

-Maria teaches internationally, has presented her work at 2 international and many local conferences, and has been published in 3 healthcare journals.
-She has consulted for the University of JohannesburgWits University, the Geron Institute, the Chevrah Kadisha, and the Nuffield Department of Orthopaedics at the University of Oxford.
+Maria now teaches for Wits University and the Geron Institute.
+She has presented at leading global conferences and institutions including the University of JohannesburgWits University, the Geron Institute, the Chevrah Kadisha,and the Nuffield Department of Orthopaedics at the University of Oxford,.

 CARMEN WHELAN D’ARCY